Adrode/todos-list-react-ts/README.md

 ### Basic activity:

 You can add tasks to your to-do list.
 You can also mark tasks as done and remove any tasks from the list.\
-Also there are 2 another buttons to hide tasks that are marked as done and to mark all the tasks as done.
+Also there are 2 another buttons to hide tasks that are marked as done and to mark all the tasks as done.\
+All tasks are saved in Local Storage.

 ### Technologies used:
 - HTML